martiningram/jax_vs_numba_glicko/README.md

 thread](https://twitter.com/xenophar/status/1134799173738303489) where I
 mentioned that numba appeared to work faster than JAX for a particular code example.
 I fully expect that things can be recoded to be fast in JAX, too, but I'm not quite sure how to do it!
+I suspect the main culprit might be changing shapes in the arguments, which force JAX to recompile things frequently (?).
+I am hoping that the improvements required to make it fast could be illustrative for new JAX users.

-It contains the following files:
+The repository contains the following files:

 * `glicko_jax.py` and `glicko_numba.py` are exactly the same code (see diff below), except that the JAX file has `import jax.numpy as np` and uses `@jit`